ModulrCloud/Modulr/readme.md

     - **Will Protocol**: Allows users to predefine where their digital assets should go if their account becomes inactive for a user-defined period.
     - **Freeze Protocol**: Locks an account to prevent any transactions if a breach is suspected, activating the Will Protocol if necessary.
     - **Limiter Protocol**: Sets transaction limits or delay timers for assets, minimizing losses during potential account compromise.
+    - **Delay Protocol**: This allows users to place a brief delay on transactions that can be rejected by another by that same address.
+E.x.
+Private key is leaked and an attacker is attempting to drain funds, but user has the Modulr app on their phone notices the funds being sent and can block them. *Note: This delay doesn't affect the freeze protocol.*
 8. **Licenses and Contracts**:

     - Provides a framework for creating: